Online Help Documentation Project

 - Select an application that is lacking online helps or whose online helps are inadequate.

-- Document at least five topics related to the software application.
+- Document at least three topics related to the software application.

 - Define the users of the application and their common tasks.